|

 Addley, L/3401.
 He was an Officer's Steward, 2nd Class,

-Elizabeth Addley, from 10 Castle Hill Road, Dover, and
+Elizabeth Addley, and

-he was sixth cousin to Sidney Adley, below.
-He
+sixth cousin to Sidney Adley, below.

 The announcement of his death read: "Addley